The Ambassador's Special Self-Help Program

 - The project must be initiated by the community and should benefit the community by increasing income or improving living conditions.
 If the project is designed to generate income, it must be truly community-based and not a for-profit enterprise or sole proprietorship.

-- The project should be sustainable and not require continued support after the one-time contribution from the Self-Help Program. (classroom furniture, hospital equipment)
+- The project should be sustainable and not require continued support after the one-time contribution from the Self-Help Program.
+(For example: classroom furniture, hospital equipment, etc.)

 - All projects must be completed in one year.